michaelloughnane/bitcamp-devops-4-course/responses/06_main-js.md

 As we can see from the screenshot, as well as the [Actions]({{actionsUrl}}) tab, the failure occurs because the runner cannot find the action.

-Lets fix that by creating the action it is looking for!
+Let's fix that by creating the action it is looking for!

 ### :keyboard: Activity: Hello World